Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 - Personal worries such as family problems, bereavement, eating disorders, drug and alcohol problems, relationship break up

 - Appointments are usually made for up to 50 minutes and further sessions may be arranged when needed

 - Counselling is always totally confidential on all personal matters

 - Non-judgemental help – the counsellors are trained to listen and to accept your feelings and thoughts without criticism

-- We’re based in the Wellbeing Hub on the ground floor of Jodrell Hall.
+- We’re based in the Health and Wellbeing Centre on the ground floor of Jodrell Hall.
 This location is fully accessible

 - Monday–Friday, 8.30am–5pm